Harvard-Ophthalmology-AI-Lab/RNFLT2Vec/README.md

 # RNFLT2Vec

 The code for the paper entitled [**RNFLT2Vec: Artifact-Corrected Representation Learning for Retinal Nerve Fiber Layer Thickness Maps**](https://doi.org/10.1016/j.media.2024.103110) published in the Medical Image Analysis.
-If you have any questions, please email <harvardophai@gmail.com>.
+If you have any questions, please email <harvardophai@gmail.com> and <harvardairobotics@gmail.com>.

 <img src="imgs/Fig1.jpg" width="700">